praveendalavai/Cap_Practice/README.md

 # Cap_Practice
 Hello Dear Praveen D!
+Welcome to GitHub!
-Welcome to GitHub.
+Happy to be here with GitHub.